Salvi0ne/OCR-prototype-python/README.md

 ## Design

-- Go to design>OCR-fri30aug-0010.excalidraw, export this file to https://excalidraw.com/ or click here [excalidraw](https://excalidraw.com/) to see the design..
+- Go to design>OCR.excalidraw, export this file to https://excalidraw.com/ or click here [excalidraw](https://excalidraw.com/) to see the design..

 ## DEV